AmaarM/opposites/README.md

 Reimplementing an old homework assignment in rust.
-Adapting from Ocaml
+The original assignment was written in OCaml.